crdroidandroid/install_docs/11/zeus.md

-### Flashing Instructions:
+## Flashing Instructions:

-### For existing custom users (Use LineageOS recovery or Crdroid Recovery) :-
+### First time installation:

-1. Do a Factory reset via Lineage/Crdroid Recovery.
-(Other Recoveries :- Wipe Dalvik/Art Cache, cache and data)
+1. Do a factory reset via recovery (include wipe falvik / art cache, cache and data if available in rocovery options).

-2. Sideload the rom zip file using adb :-
+2. Sideload the rom zip file using adb.

 ```
 adb sideload crDroidAndroid.zip
 ```

-3. Reboot to Recovery if want to flash any other modules else Reboot to system and enjoy!.
+3. Reboot to Recovery if want to flash any other modules else reboot to system and enjoy!.

-### For Update/OTA (Use LineageOS recovery or Crdroid Recovery / OTA Updater) :-
+## For Update/OTA:

-### Via Use LineageOS recovery or Crdroid Recovery:-
+### Via recovery:

-1. Sideload the rom zip file using adb
+1. Sideload the rom zip file using adb.

 ```
 adb sideload crDroidAndroid.zip
 ```

-3. Reboot to Recovery if want to flash any other modules else Reboot to system and enjoy!.
+2. Reboot to Recovery if want to flash any other modules else Reboot to system and enjoy!.

-#### Via OTA:
+### Via OTA:
-* Go to Settings -> System -> Updater and download latest build
+1. Go to Settings -> System -> Updater and download latest build.
-* Choose install and let it finish
+2. Choose install and let it finish.
-* Reboot
+3. Reboot.

 Your device should now be updated!